deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   The requested fees cannot be provided in the requested currency.
     *   Fee checks for command phases and subphases are not supported.
     *   Restores always renew a domain for one year.
+    *   Transfers always renew a domain for one year.

 ## DomainDeleteFlow